-TRM’s senior embryologist answers some of the most common questions about a complex procedure and the IVF lab
+TRM’s former senior embryologist answers some of the most common questions about a complex procedure and the IVF lab

 Most people familiar with Tennessee Reproductive Medicine know Dr. Rink Murray and Dr. Jessica Scotchie, but there are so many talented people who make up TRM.
 A wonderful group of folks, from the front desk staff to nurses and beyond, fuel TRM’s passion.

-We wanted to share more information about the people behind the scenes, specifically TRM’s Senior Embryologist Shan Wilkinson.
+We wanted to share more information about the people behind the scenes, specifically TRM’s former Senior Embryologist Shan Wilkinson.
 Shan shared information about some of the most complex procedures in the in vitro fertilization (IVF) lab: preimplantation genetic testing (PGT), which has recently replaced preimplantation genetic diagnosis (PGD) and preimplantation genetic screening (PGS) as the preferred medical term for embryo genetic testing.
-First, a little shop talk with our senior embryologist.
+First, a little shop talk with our former senior embryologist.

 What does a typical day in the lab look like?

 When we are “in cycle” (during egg retrieval/embryo transfer/biopsy weeks) we start the day by testing the incubators.
 We check to ensure each occupied incubator is maintaining the proper temperature and gas environment.
 All other heated surfaces such as tube warmers, hot plates and microscope stages, are tested for proper temperature each morning as well.

 Egg retrievals, fertilization checks, embryo thaws and embryo morphology checks are performed in the mornings.
 Embryo transfers and embryo freezing are performed late morning and early afternoon.
 Five to six hours after retrievals, we perform intracytoplasmic sperm injection (ICSI).